SDK Quick Start

 Privacy

-What is logged: provider, model, token counts (or audio-seconds / characters / events for voice rows), estimated cost, latency, status, and the metadata fields you set in Step 2.
+What is always logged: provider, model, token counts (or audio-seconds / characters / events for voice rows), estimated cost, latency, status, and the metadata fields you set in Step 2.

-Slack Alerts
+Spend Alerts

 Create alert rules